Messages and transactions

-TON is an asynchronous blockchain with a complex structure very different from other blockchains.
+TON is an asynchronous blockchain with a complex structure that is very different from other blockchains.
 Because of this, new developers often have questions about low-level things in TON.
-In this article, we will have a look at one of these related to message delivery.
+In this article, we will examine one such question related to message delivery.

 What is a message?